-- a.
-Prepare and distribute the agenda for senate meetings. - Represent the Faculty Senate in matters requiring attention under circumstances where a meeting of the full faculty senate is not feasible. - c.
-Prepare the slate of nominees for senate offices and standing committees of the senate and appoint members to ad-hoc committees established by the senate. - d.
+- Prepare and distribute the agenda for senate meetings. - Represent the Faculty Senate in matters requiring attention under circumstances where a meeting of the full faculty senate is not feasible. - Prepare the slate of nominees for senate offices and standing committees of the senate and appoint members to ad-hoc committees established by the senate. - d.
 Formulate powers, functions, and duties for new or existing committees when deemed appropriate or when assigned such responsibility by the Senate.
 Such formulations shall be reviewed and approved/disapproved by the Senate. - e.
 Provide guidance and establish mechanisms for reviews and recommendations regarding the functioning of senate committees.
 In the event a chair of a Senate committee cannot perform his/her duties, the Executive Committee will intervene. - f.
 In concert with the Vice President for Academic Affairs, be responsible for revision of faculty handbook and maintenance of this book as accurate and current with faculty governance and administrative policy and procedures.
-Faculty are to receive timely updating and revisions of the faculty handbook.
+Faculty are to receive timely updating and revisions of the faculty handbook. - g.
+To create and maintain both an electronic and print Policy Manual, that contains polices, manuals, and other important documents approved by the Faculty Senate or its Committees.